The latest player from Surrey's pathway looking to make his mark at county level.

 “Ben has earned his contract with the potential and progress he has shown which has been further developed while training with the squad and playing in the 2nd team.
 I’m looking forward to seeing him perform over the coming years.”

-Geddes made an initial impression in the Vitality Blast & Royal London Cup in 2021 and will be hoping to build on that in the years to come.
+Geddes made an impression in the Vitality Blast & Royal London Cup in his initial seasons and will be hoping to build on that in the years to come.
 In 2022, Geddes scored 176 runs from 4 innings at an average of 44 as Surrey won the County Championship.Related Articles